-Start the party off with a scrumptious special dinner at one of Walt Disney World's many top dining spots.
-Then see the new year in with the Magic Kingdom, Epcot, and Disney's Hollywood Studios sparkling under holiday lights.
-The park stays open until 2 a.m. if your kids are old enough for that special treat.
+Get the party started on December 31 with a special dinner at one of Walt Disney World's many top dining spots.
+Then, see the new year in with the Magic Kingdom and Disney's Hollywood Studios sparkling under holiday lights.
+The park stays open until 2 a.m. on this night (if your kids are old enough for that, of course).